 Though his memoir doesn’t present a clear “political awakening” or revelatory moment of “class consciousness”, it is still easy to see how Singh’s politics have been informed through his Love & Courage story.
 For all his occasional slip-ups, the criticism that his politics and policies are not radical enough to change anything—or the evergreen concern of the white pundit-class that “Canada is just not ready for a non-white leader”—Singh’s story shows that, with the odds he has faced and overcome, it would be a misstep to underestimate him.

 At the start of the 2017 leadership campaign, many thought of the slogan “love and courage” as vapid and clichéd.
 Many forgot that this slogan and Singh’s chardi kala spirit echo Jack Layton’s parting words to Canadians back in 2011: “Love is better than anger.
 Hope is better than fear”.
 Layton’s underdog Orange Wave continues to be the high water mark for where Singh ought to take the NDP.
 Today, whether confronting racists on nationally televised debates, white supremacists in the streets, or neoliberal austerity in daily politics, Love & Courage is beginning to sound more like a rallying slogan for the underdogs.

 Clement Nocos is an Ottawa-based policy analyst and writer.
-His work has previously appeared in The Globe and Mail, VICE, and GQ.
-He studied political economy at the Hertie School of Governance in Berlin and the University of Tokyo.
 He also previously worked as Jagmeet Singh’s campaign handler throughout the 2017 federal NDP leadership campaign.